james-hadoop/data-juicer/docs/DJ_agents.md

 ### Extending New Agents

-DataJuicer Agent is an open framework.
+DataJuicer Agents is an open framework.
 The core is the `agents2toolkit` function—it can automatically wrap any Agent as a tool callable by the Router.

 Simply add your Agent instance to the `agents` list, and the Router will dynamically generate corresponding tools at runtime and automatically route based on task semantics.